 Medical Evacuation insurance is most definitely something that is not provided by your stateside health insurance plan.
-In the event of a serious accident or illness when you travel, the emergency services provider of your travel insurance plan would completely arrange your medical evacuation and medically equipped flight home.
+In the event of a serious accident or illness when you travel, the emergency services provider of your travel insurance policy would completely arrange your medical evacuation and medically equipped flight home.
 These expenses can add up quickly, especially if you’ll be traveling outside of major cities.

 Protection for Your Trip Investment $

-Cancelling your trip can cost you a lot of money if this trip is a big investment for you or your family.
+Cancelling your trip can cost you a lot of money, especially if this trip is a big investment for you or your family.
 Unexpected events such as a loss of a job, you or someone in your family gets sick of injured, and most recently but a very real thing, there happens to be a terrorist act* in the city you were planning to visit.
-It’s important to buy a cancellation insurance plan early, usually within the first couple weeks of making your first deposit, to ensure your wallet doesn’t take a hit when life happens.
+It’s important to buy a cancellation insurance policy early, usually within the first couple weeks of making your first deposit, to ensure your wallet doesn’t take a hit when life happens.

-Not all cancellation policies are the same either.
+Not all trip cancellation policies are the same either.
 Some are very limited in what the covered reasons are for cancelling, especially the policies offered by airlines or cruise lines.
-If you’re looking for additional wiggle room and flexibility about cancelling your trip, we recommend that you purchase a policy with the option to add on “cancel for any reason” coverage.
+If you’re looking for additional wiggle room and flexibility about cancelling your trip, we recommend that you purchase a policy with the option to add on “cancel for any reason“ coverage.